 Worked example: pre-2018 offshore, Failure-to-Correct floor applies

-Singh-offshore-investor held a Hong Kong investment portfolio generating undeclared UK-taxable income from 2012-13 to 2017-18.
-Position identified in 2026.
+Mr Singh held a Hong Kong investment portfolio generating undeclared UK-taxable income from 2012-13 to 2017-18, and the position came to light in 2026.

-- Behaviour: careless to deliberate not concealed (depending on the year; Singh treated the income as outside UK reporting on a misunderstood "non-UK source" basis).
+• Behaviour: careless to deliberate not concealed (depending on the year; Mr Singh had treated the income as outside UK reporting on a misunderstood "non-UK source" basis).

-The pre-2018 FtC overlay materially increases the cost of disclosure relative to post-2018 matters.
-This is the structural reason early voluntary disclosure (before HMRC opens enquiry) still delivers a meaningful saving even where FtC applies: HMRC-initiated enquiry on the same facts would push the band to the higher end with reduced disclosure-quality credit.
+The pre-2018 FtC overlay materially increases the cost of disclosure compared with post-2018 matters.
+That is exactly why coming forward early, before HMRC opens an enquiry, still saves you real money even where FtC applies: an HMRC-initiated enquiry on the same facts would push the band to the higher end and cut the credit you get for the quality of your disclosure.

 How WDF interacts with foreign-jurisdiction tax